Table of Contents

 Taking excess amounts of acetaminophen (Tylenol, Panadol) can cause liver failure.
 This is the reason that warning labels exist on many over-the-counter medications that contain acetaminophen and why prescription narcotic-acetaminophen combination medications (for example, Vicodin, Lortab, Norco, Tylenol #3) limit the numbers of tablets to be taken in a day.
 For patients with underlying liver disease or those who abuse alcohol, that daily limit is lower and acetaminophen may be contra-indicated in those individuals.

-Statin medications are commonly prescribed to control elevated blood levels of cholesterol.
+Statins are drugs commonly prescribed to control elevated blood levels of cholesterol.
 Even when taken in the appropriately prescribed dose, liver inflammation may occur.
 This inflammation can be detected by blood tests that measure liver enzymes.
 Stopping the medication usually results in return of the liver function to normal.

 There are numerous other medications that may cause liver inflammation, most of which will resolve when the medication is stopped.
 These include antibiotics such as nitrofurantoin (Macrodantin, Furadantin, Macrobid), amoxicillin and clavulanic acid (Augmentin, Augmentin XR), tetracycline (Sumycin), and isoniazid (INH, Nydrazid, Laniazid).
 Methotrexate (Rheumatrex, Trexall), a drug used to treat autoimmune disorders and cancers, has a variety of side effects including liver inflammation that can lead to cirrhosis.
 Disulfiram (Antabuse) is used to treat alcoholics and can cause liver inflammation.